hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_red.md

 Hmm..
 I would guess, `print` does not call a full `reduce`, but it's own reinvention of this wheel (there's actually more than that, e.g. `print` can be called from within `print`-expression)

 [16:11:44](#j6BNG2lSWRkTx8KsU7EJI_LIFeB70lXEysUSknexjlw) <hiiamboris (@hiiamboris:tchncs.de)>:
-hence it may only reduce a block and nothing else Ì†æÌ¥∑Ì†ºÌøª‚Äç‚ôÇÔ∏è
+hence it may only reduce a block and nothing else ü§∑üèª‚Äç‚ôÇÔ∏è

 [16:12:07](#7bBwntduDSZU4FNURTk70AigzOaohxy67KbIuPXGfIQ) <hiiamboris (@hiiamboris:tchncs.de)>:
 * Hmm..
 I would guess, `print` does not call a full `reduce`, but it's own reinvention of this wheel (there's actually more than that, e.g. `print` can be called from within a `print`-expression)